loda-lang/loda-programs/programs/oeis/list1.md

 * [A132400](http://oeis.org/A132400) ([L07 program](A132400.asm)): Period 4: repeat [1, 5, 3, 1].
 * [A132411](http://oeis.org/A132411) ([L07 program](A132411.asm)): a(0) = 0, a(1) = 1 and a(n) = n^2 - 1 with n>=2.
 * [A132433](http://oeis.org/A132433) ([L08 program](A132433.asm)): a(1) = 2; for n>=2, a(n) = 8*a(n-1) + 1.
+* [A132440](http://oeis.org/A132440) ([L13 program](A132440.asm)): Infinitesimal Pascal matrix: generator (lower triangular matrix representation) of the Pascal matrix, the classical operator xDx, iterated Laguerre transforms, associated matrices of the list partition transform and general Euler transformation for sequences.
 * [A132477](http://oeis.org/A132477) ([L08 program](A132477.asm)): Row sums of triangle A132476.
 * [A132720](http://oeis.org/A132720) ([L09 program](A132720.asm)): Sequence is identical to its second differences in absolute values.
 * [A132730](http://oeis.org/A132730) ([L09 program](A132730.asm)): Row sums of triangle A132729.